bcgov/embc-eaf/expense-authorization/src/UI/angular-eteam/README.md

 ## Development setup

-The ApiModule is generated using `openapi-generator-cli` following the OpenAPI spec.
+The API (ApiModule) used by this front-end is generated using `openapi-generator-cli` following the OpenAPI spec.
-The generated content is stored in the `./src/app/api/generated` folder of this project.
+The generated content is stored in the `./src/app/api/generated` folder of this project and must be regenerated whenever the API changes.
-Whenever the API changes, the api must be regenerated and committed to the source code.
 To accomplish this:
-- copy the current openapi spec from the .NET service into this codebase ie. `http://localhost:8080/swagger/v1/swagger.json` -> `./src/app/api/swagger.json`
+- copy the current openapi spec from the .NET service into this codebase. ie. `http://localhost:8080/swagger/v1/swagger.json` -> `./src/app/api/swagger.json`
-- run the NPM script `generate:api` and replace all content in `./src/app/api/generated` with the newly generated code
+- run the NPM script `generate:api` and replace all content in `./src/app/api/generated` with the newly generated code. ie. `npm run generate:api`
 NB: Java must be installed in order to use the openapi-generator-cli.

 ## Development server